agronholm/apscheduler/docs/userguide.rst

 Clean-up of expired jobs, job results and schedules
 ===================================================

-Each scheduler runs the data store's :meth:`~DataStore.cleanup` method periodically, configurable via the ``cleanup_interval`` scheduler parameter.
+Each scheduler runs the data store's :meth:`~.abc.DataStore.cleanup` method periodically, configurable via the ``cleanup_interval`` scheduler parameter.
 This ensures that the data store doesn't get filled with unused data over time.

 Deployment
 ==========